 Complete right pneumothorax with minimal mediastinal shift.
 Fractured ribs at their angles (arrowed).

 Acute chest injury with rapidly progressive chest pain, dyspnea, and cyanosis.

 Large left pneumothorax with complete lung collapse and right mediastinal shift.
 A tension pneumothorax.

-Dyspnoea and cyanosis at birth.
+Dyspnea and cyanosis at birth.
 Bowel sounds heard in left side of chest.

 Numerous gas-filled loops of gut in left hemithorax.
 Mediastinal shift to right.
 Lack of gut loops in abdomen.
 Diaphragmatic hernia (congenital).

-Dyspnoea following major abdominal trauma.
+Dyspnea following major abdominal trauma.